alconost/nitro-dev/source/index.html.md

 ]
 ```

-This endpoint retrieves all user orders.
+This endpoint retrieves all account orders.

 ### HTTP Request